V-Sekai/godot-qrcode/README.md

 Features
 --------

-* Generate a QR Code image texture from a string content (can be an url)
+* Generate a QR Code image texture from a string content (can be an URL)
-* Customizable color (be careful with contrast to keep high readability for scanners)
+* Customizable colour (be careful with contrast to keep high readability for scanners)
 * 4 error correction levels (QR Code Model 2 standard)
 * Customizable border thickness